SEWING ON YOUR OWN

 The Fiber Studio (Room 201) will be providing sewers with kit drop-off and pick-up opportunities.
 Any finished dresses can be submitted here.
 And any kits available for sewing, if available, will also be found in Room 201 from Tues – Sat, between the hours of 11am- 5pm.
 If the room is closed/locked for any reason, please visit the Main Office downstairs for assistance.

 Have a question about the dress construction?
 Please contact Barbara Johnsen at [email protected].

 Dress a Girl Around the World is a far reaching program that organizes volunteers to gather, sew and distribute dresses to girls in need around the world.
 Since its inception in October of 2009, Dress A Girl has delivered over one million dresses to 81 countries.
 For most of these girls it is the only gift they will ever receive, and it affords them the dignity of having something beautiful of their own.
 Sex trafficking awareness is a part of the DAG program, which further helps these young women stay safe in their communities.

 “The reason I believe this project is a good fit for Sonoma is this is a generous and benevolent community eager to volunteer for a multitude of causes,” says Co-organizer Barbara Johnsen.
 “Many of our fundraisers, however, cost hundreds of dollars to attend and are simply out of reach for many in our community.
 What makes DAG unique is it costs absolutely nothing to participate, yet has universal appeal and a global reach.”
 All materials including dress patterns, fabrics and other supplies, have all been donated for this event.

-For more information regarding Dress a Girl call 707-938-4626 x3.
+For more Fiber Dept & Dress a Girl event information call 707-938-4626 x3.